dbuenzli/rtime/README.md

 ## Sample programs

 If you installed Rtime with `opam` sample programs are located in the directory `opam config var rtime:doc`.
-These programs define the command line of some classic programs.

 In the distribution sample programs are located in the `test` directory of the distribution.
 They can be built with: